turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-hardhat-deploy-and-nft-app.md

 });
 ```

-Run the task ```npx hardhat celo-deploy``` to deploy, then save the contract address to use in your react app to inreact with smart contract,after you run If everything goes right the result should look like this
+Run the task ```npx hardhat celo-deploy``` to deploy, Then save the contract address to use in your react app to interact with the smart contract, After you run the deploy task if everything goes right the result should look like this.
 ```bash
 npx hardhat celo-deploy